GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 The use of subdocuments, the automatic generation of IDs, and the complete elimination of blank nodes is a major improvement over what exists already in the semantic web world.
-But instead of abandoning, TerminusDB has attempted to improve, by keeping around

-The addition of native JSON document store capabilities as well as being a native graph database with fast link traversal means we have a synthesis which leverages the best advantages of both worlds.
+The addition of native JSON document store capabilities as well as being a native graph database with fast link traversal means we have a synthesis which leverages the advantages of both worlds.
+Documents and graphs can live together naturally and compliment eachother.

-We're not done yet, in the sense that we want to reduce the barrier to entry still futher, and eliminate some of the frictions of schema-first, but the current iteration of TerminusDB allows one to see the advantages already.
+There is work to be done to reduce the barrier to entry still futher, and eliminate some of the frictions of schema-first.
+However, we can already see the advantages of what we have already in TerminusDB.

 <a name="wordnet">*</a> To see a great example of this try sorting out
 how to navigate the Lemmata in WordNet.